HEE YOUNG PARK

 Hee Young was just getting started.
 A few months later, she finished 4th at the CJ 9 Bridges Classic, beating a gaggle of top LPGA talent including world #1 Annika Sorenstam.
 She played the final day with LPGA Rookie of the Year Paula Creamer, but beat her by 6 shots in the tough conditions (73-79).
 Not surprisingly, Hee Young went on to win the KLPGA's Rookie of the Year trophy.

-How much respect does Hee Young get from her fellow pros?
+How much respect did Hee Young get from her fellow pros?
 When 50 KLPGA members were asked to name the best swings among all Korean players, Hee Young's was picked as the best, beating Michelle Wie, Se Ri Pak and other top stars.

 In 2007, she had a decent season on the KLPGA, although it was her weakest season since joining the tour.
 She was not able to collect a win all year, although she did come up with three runner up finishes.
 Perhaps the most painful of these came at the second KB Star Tour event.
 She had a two stroke lead at one point in the final round, when her caddie noticed that her playing partner, Eun Hee Ji, had left one of her clubs by the green.
 Her caddie picked it up and put it into Hee Young's bag.
 A few holes later, Ji noticed the club was missing and spotted it in Park's bag.
 She called a two stroke penalty on Park for having too many clubs in her bag.
 As it turned out, Ji and Park wound up in a playoff, which Ji won; but if it had not been for the penalty, which Ji called on Park, Park would have been the victor.
 Sometimes it doesn't pay to do someone a favor!